-Unlike other companies that often market their light transmission capabilities with a percentage, Nikon hasn’t done that with the Monarch 5.
+Unlike other companies that make hunting binoculars that often market their light transmission capabilities with a percentage, Nikon hasn’t done that with the Monarch 5.
 This may not be indicative of a bad thing.

 You see, to measure light transmission quality, manufacturers will often give you a percentage that only applies to the brightest conditions at the brightest time of day, say at noon, to say they can provide up to 98 percent light transmission.

 Instead, Nikon tells you that you can reach maximum light transmission for your atmospheric conditions because of the quality of the coatings on the lens.

 These Monarch’s have fully multi-coated Eco-Glass lenses applied to all air-to-glass surfaces.
 This is to allow as much light as possible to reach the eyepiece while also minimizing light loss, reducing glare, and preventing reflection.

 Bottom line: the better the coatings, the better the light transmission you’ll have for a brighter, clearer picture.
 Don’t get sucked in by marketing tactics.

 This particular Monarch 5 binocular has the roof prism system that requires special coatings in order to be a high-performing optic.